AdaLollA/HnB-Automation/1 - Lecture/Lecture Iris/Lecture 1/ReadMe.md

 - Using Holograms to interact with
 - Not yet feasible - maybe with AR
 - Siemens video
-- Exchange blocks of a building (use as elevator??!) - not feasible
+- Exchange blocks of a building (use as elevator) - not feasible
 - Intelligent energy management system -> mix in from public system
 - Consumption optimization - integrate in building management system
 - Guide people through buildings with signals on their phone